 A molar pregnancy is an uncommon condition in which your uterus becomes “pregnant” with an abnormal growth instead of a viable embryo.
-Even though a molar pregnancy often feels like a normal pregnancy, the growth will not develop into a fetus.
+Even though it feels like a normal pregnancy, the growth will not develop into a fetus.

 The abnormal tissue must be removed right away.
 Although most of these growths are benign, they can sometimes become harmful tumors.

 If some molar tissue still remains even after removal, it may continue to grow and become cancerous.
 This complication occurs in about one out of five molar pregnancies.